ariatemplates/usermanual/src/latest/appendices/form_submissions.md

   }
 </syntaxhighlight>

-After the user has selected a file and clicked open the <code>fileChosen</code> method will be executed.
+After the user has selected a file and clicked open the `fileChosen` method will be executed.

 <syntaxhighlight lang="AT">
   fileChosen : function () {